prateek1verma/EpiEcoFarmers/Figure3/Fig3B/readme.md

-This folder contains the code for generating Figure 3B, which demonstrates the relationship between fungicide coverage (theta) and net return, considering different relative fungicide prices (f) and $R_0 = 2$.
+This folder contains the code for generating Figure 3B, which demonstrates the relationship between fungicide coverage (theta) and net return, considering different relative fungicide prices (f) and fixed `$R_0=2$`.
+Other fixed parameters of the model are specified in the main code.
 The code utilizes Matlab for solving the system of ordinary differential equations (ODEs) defined by equations (1)-(4) in the main text.

 ### File Descriptions